 Animal Sciences and Biochemistry

-Curators Professor of Animal Sciences Michael Roberts is best known for his work on biochemical communication between embryo and mother in cattle and other livestock species.
-He is particularly interested in how the production of embryonic proteins leads to maintenance of pregnancy.
-Roberts and his colleagues have also developed a dependable and sensitive pregnancy test, which is now commercialized for use in the dairy industry.
+Elected to the National Academy of Sciences in 1996, Chancellor’s Professor Emeritus Michael Roberts is best known for his work on biochemical communication between embryo and mother in cattle and other livestock species.
+He is particularly interested in how the production of embryonic proteins leads to the maintenance of pregnancy.
+Roberts and his colleagues also have developed a dependable and sensitive pregnancy test, which is now commercialized for use in the dairy industry.
 It’s based on a second embryonic protein that enters the mother’s bloodstream as the placenta first forms.
-Roberts’ current research uses stem cells to create functioning placental cell types of both livestock species and humans.
+Roberts’ current research uses stem cells to create functioning placental cell types for both livestock species and humans.
 In the human work, he focuses on the common disease of pregnancy known as preeclampsia, which includes a limited invasion of the placenta into the wall of the mother’s womb.

 George P. Smith

-Thomas Spencer, Curators Distinguished Professor of Animal Sciences, was elected to the National Academy of Sciences in 2019.
+Thomas Spencer, Vice Chancellor for Research and Curators’ Distinguished Professor of Animal Sciences, was elected to the National Academy of Sciences in 2019.
 He is recognized internationally as an expert in reproductive biology, focusing on the development and function of the uterus and placenta.
 Spencer joined the University of Missouri faculty in 2015, attracted by what he calls the “unlimited potential” of a research university of Mizzou’s caliber.

 Collaborating across disciplines with other world-class researchers, Spencer uses leading-edge technology to identify genes of cattle that are fertile and high producers.
 Spencer’s work exemplifies the translation of animal science to human health.
-Not only does his research have potential to raise more cattle, it also has important implications for understanding pregnancy loss and infertility in humans.
-“This is an exciting and relatively underexplored area in the health profession,” he says.
+Not only does his research have the potential to raise more cattle, but his work also has important implications for understanding pregnancy loss and infertility in humans.

 Spencer’s research has been funded extensively by both the U.S. Department of Agriculture and the National Institutes of Health — a testament to the breadth of his expertise.
 He has published hundreds of articles, presented numerous invited lectures, and has received numerous honors including the Society for the Study of Reproduction Research Award and the American Society for Animal Science Animal Physiology and Endocrinology Award.

-Dr. Thomas Spencer is the director of the Interdisciplinary Reproduction and Health Group and has a joint appointment in the School of Medicine’s Department of Obstetrics, Gynecology and Women’s Health.
+In addition to his role as vice chancellor for research, Spencer is the scientific director of NextGen Precision Health and has a joint appointment in the School of Medicine’s Department of Obstetrics, Gynecology and Women’s Health.